renato145/evolution_simulation/docs/slime.md

   choose a path and will follow it on next evolutions.
 - A maximum of H skills levels can be hold at the same time.
-- When a new slime is spawned, if the parents already have some skills it will inherit them, choosing randomly for each parent and reducing its level by half (rounding up).
+- When a new slime is spawned, if the parents already have some skills it will inherit them, choosing randomly from each parent and reducing its level by half (rounding up).
 - Skill paths:
   1) Vision: increase the range of vision to detect food.